ptti/ptti/README-Assumptions.md

 then perhaps one is twice is likely to be traced.

 *Justification:* this is a conservative assumption.
-It may underestimate the effectiveness of contact tracing for outbreaks suppression.
+It may underestimate the effectiveness of contact tracing for outbreak suppression.
 For policy purposes, it is better to under-promise and over-deliver than the reverse.

 ## Assumptions about the data